Extensive lesion severity:

 Quality of life affected:

 out of 30

-of total patients on DUPIXENT Q2W (n=82) received prior systemic treatments for AD
+of total patients on DUPIXENT 300 mg Q4W (n=120) received prior systemic treatments for AD

-16-week, randomised, double-blind, placebo-controlled, multi-centre, parallel-group, Phase 3 trial including adolescent patients who had moderate-to-severe AD, and were not adequately controlled by topical treatment
+16-week, randomised, placebo-controlled, double-blind, parallel-group, Phase 3 trial including patients aged 6–11 years old with severe AD, and were not adequately controlled by topical treatment

 |STUDY||STUDY DURATION (WEEKS)||NUMBER OF PATIENTS||TREATMENT ARMS||PRIMARY ENDPOINTS|

-AD, atopic dermatitis; BSA, body surface area; CDLQI, Children’s Dermatology Life Quality Index; EASI, Eczema Area and Severity Index; IGA, Investigator’s Global Assessment; TCS, topical corticosteroids.
+AD, atopic dermatitis; BSA, body surface area; CDLQI, Children Dermatology Life Quality Index; EASI, Eczema Area and Severity Index; IGA, Investigator’s Global Assessment; NRS, Numerical Rating Scale; Q2W, once very two weeks; Q4W, once every four weeks; TCS, topical corticosteroids.